In this Montreal Travel Guide, I will tackle a city that has existed since the inception of Canada, itself.

 Montreal is older than Canada, itself, so naturally, there are many historic sites to fill your day of exploration.

-Notre-Dame Basilica always tops the list as a must-see with its splendor and impressiveness.
+With its undeniable splendor and impressiveness, Notre-Dame Basilica always atop the list of the best places to visit in Montreal.
 If you attend mass there is no entrance fee; listen to the organ music and immerse yourself in the church vibe.
 No pictures are to be taken if attending a service.

 Other points of interest in Old Montreal include Montreal City Hall, Champ-de-Mars Park, Château Ramezay Museum, DHC/ART gallery, Bonsecours Market, Notre-Dame-de-Bon-Secours Chapel, Pointe-à-Callière museum, just to name a few.